training your people, making companies better

-The official mandate: The Civil Service Communication Plan 2024-2027 couldn’t be clearer: it demands a purge of “jargon, acronyms and corporate language” (GCS, 2024).
-The instruction is to use “clear, simple English in everything we produce.”
+The need: Purge jargon, acronyms and corporate language.
+The instruction is to use clear, simple English in everything we produce.

-The daily reality: Yet policy papers still read like academic journals.
+The daily reality: Policy papers still read like academic journals.
 Briefings overflow with TLAs (three-letter acronyms).
 Meetings descend into departmental dialect that would confuse most stakeholders.

-Why this gap matters: When the Cabinet Office’s own communication plan identifies jargon as a barrier to public understanding, yet civil servants continue using it internally, we create a double standard.
+Why this gap matters: This is a barrier to understanding and getting your message across, yet jargon continues to be used.
 This isn’t just about public communications – it’s about whether colleagues in different departments can understand each other’s work.

 The daily reality: Too often, the same briefing is delivered unchanged to a technical specialist, a Minister and a public audience.
 The language, depth, and framing remain identical, despite wildly different needs and contexts.